 Drip Line Irrigation Improves Plant Growth & Saves Water.

-No matter what shape your garden is or what slope it is on, Netafim™ sub surface drip irrigation can deliver the precise amount of water directly to the root zone with a drip line irrigation system installed by Adelaide landscapers ‘Visual Landscape Gardening’.
+No matter what shape your garden is or what slope it is on, Netafim™ sub surface drip irrigation can deliver the precise amount of water directly to the root zone with a drip line irrigation system installed by landscaping company ‘Visual Landscape Gardening’ in Adelaide.

 What is drip irrigation?